incodehq/incode-platform/README.md

 [![Build Status](https://travis-ci.org/isisaddons/isis-module-togglz.png?branch=master)](https://travis-ci.org/isisaddons/isis-module-togglz)

-This module, intended for use with [Apache Isis](http://isis.apache.org), provides ...
+This module, intended for use with [Apache Isis](http://isis.apache.org), provides an integration with [Togglz](http://www.togglz.org) to provide a [feature toggle](http://martinfowler.com/bliki/FeatureToggle.html) capability.

-The module consists of ...
+Courtesy of Togglz, this integration has an embedded console and has support for integration testing through a custom JUnit rule.

+The module integrates both Togglz and uses Isis Addons' [settings module](http://github.com/isisaddons/isis-module-settings) for feature persistence.

 ## Screenshots ##